shivakantkurmi/Face-Recognition/README.md

 - Add new faces to the dataset for future recognition
 - Edit model configurations for improved accuracy
 - Store the dataset locally for future use

+## before cloning it connect with your mysql